 Human — Venusian

 Adoptions between humans and Venusians are extremely rare in both ways, not only due to the biochemical barrier between species make cohabitation difficult but also due to the vastly different upbringing of the species.
-Human parents are generally ill-equipped to deal with a child requiring 20 or more hours a day of constant stimulation while Venusians find the human children’s lack of autonomy difficult to compensate for.
+Human parents are generally ill-equipped to deal with a child requiring 20 or more hours a day of constant stimulation while many Venusians find human children’s lack of autonomy difficult to compensate for.

 Human — Gimelian

 Most common of inter species adoptions, human and Gimelians are closely related enough that parenting and child progression is very similar with only minor differences (such as Gimelians’ vegetarian diet) added with the species sexual compatibility often leading to mixed couples.

 Human — Itharii

 Although Itharii have only fairly recently settled on earth aleph, there are already many cases of Itharii adopting human children due to the Itharii cultural norms placing heavy emphasis on children’s welfare.